amezyane/express-api-template/README.md

 ## Commands

-`yarn prestart`: Build the content of the src folder
+`yarn prestart`: Build the content of the src folder.

-`yarn start`: Start server from the build folder
+`yarn start`: Start server from the build folder.

-`yarn startdev `: Start server in development mode
+`yarn startdev `: Start server in development mode.

-`yarn lint`: Shows linting issues found in JS files (see config in the file `.eslintrc.json`)
+`yarn lint`: Shows linting issues found in JS files (see config in the file `.eslintrc.json`).

-`yarn pretty`: Prettifies our code
+`yarn pretty`: Prettifies our code.

 `yarn postpretty`: Runs the `lint` command with the `--fix` flag appended.
 This flag tells ESLint to automatically fix common linting issues.